 Holy Baptism is administered only to a catechumen capable of repentance, faith, and personal confession.
 Infant baptism is not practiced.

 The catechumen fasts for the full day preceding Holy Baptism, unless prevented by sickness or another serious necessity.
+The catechumen’s Christian name should be spoken aloud before the baptism.

 A font, pool, or body of clean water sufficient for three full immersions is prepared.
+The celebrant is ordinarily a bishop, presbyter, or deacon.
+A deaconess may baptize a woman.

 Holy Baptism is followed without delay by Holy Chrismation, unless grave necessity prevents it.
 The ancient post-baptismal anointing and the offering of milk and honey are administered in the Liturgy of Holy Chrismation.